aayushsheth/LSN/README.md

         - labels: trajectory / Dx / Px labels (binary and multiclass are supported)

 - Legacy dir has older code version along with useful notebook for mapping vertex-wise CIVET data into an atlas based ROIs.

+- Make sure to downgrade python and pandas or change all the functions which are outdated

 - Prereqs
   - python3.5+